 I’d learned about karma from Ms. Shoebill, one of the few subjects in her class I found interesting.

 “Who do you think?
 Aldo Renna’s a mobster.”

-“Ling, I’m fourteen years old.
-Where would I go?
-And if the shit hits the fan, what am I going to tell my parents?
+“Ling, I’m fourteen.
+Where would I run to?
+And if the shit hits the fan, what will I say to my parents?
 ‘How was school, Chris?’
-‘Oh, I got expelled.
+‘Oh, I got expelled, and I’m being chased by the mob.
 What’s for dinner?’
 I’m better off telling them in Chinese.
-At least you can help me with that.”
+Maybe you can help me with that.”

 “You ratted my son, you stool pigeon.
 What’ll it be?
 Head or thumbs?”

-The next morning, Wible’s voice leaked through the intercom like a toxin: “Will Scott Renna please come to my office?
-Scott Renna, please come to my office.”
+I sat in homeroom the following morning.
+Wible’s voice leaked through the intercom: “Joe Renna, come to my office.
+Joe Renna, come to my office.”

-“No. I say Monica, the one with scoliosis.”
+“No. I think it was Monica, the one with scoliosis.”

 “What’s he like?”
 I asked her.

-“Now, several of Ms. Shoebill’s students were cheating.
-She has reported some, so I’m going through each student.
-Can you tell me what happens to boys when they cheat?”
+“Let’s get down to brass tacks,” he said.
+“Several of Ms. Shoebill’s students, including you, were caught cheating.
+Can you tell me what happens to students when they cheat?”